DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 - API operations are synchronous and blocking (``EAGAIN`` cannot be returned).

-- There is no provision for re-entrancy/multi-thread safety, although nothing should prevent different devices from being configured at the same time.
-PMDs may protect their control path functions accordingly.

 - Stopping the data path (TX/RX) should not be necessary when managing flow rules.
 If this cannot be achieved naturally or with workarounds (such as temporarily replacing the burst function pointers), an appropriate error